 The original text of the Terms is in English and any interpretation of them will be based on the original English text.
 If the Terms of Use or any documents or notices related to them are translated into any other language, the original English version will prevail.

-TRANSFER OF RIGHTS AND OBLIGATIONS
+TRANSFER OF RIGHTS, OBLIGATIONS AND WEBSITE SHUT DOWN

 We reserve the right to transfer, assign, sublicense or pledge the Terms, in whole or in part, to any person, provided that any such assignment will be on the same terms or terms that are no less advantageous to you.

+You acknowledge that in an event of a website shut-down, your account may be transferred to a different website managed and operated by Us.
+We reserve the right to forfeit all related existing bonus amounts at the moment of website shut down.

 EVENTS OUTSIDE OUR CONTROL